Row wavy Shape Decorative svg added to top

-How to get marketing funding as a Canadian service-based business or startup can seem overwhelming.
-What you really need right now might be help with SEO, or video marketing, or improving your online brand.
-But that shit costs money, and Googling “funding for website redesign” isn’t returning great results.
+How to get marketing grants and funding as a Canadian small business can be overwhelming.
+Especially if you’re a knowledge expert running everything yourself, you probably have something specific you want to accomplish.
+Help with social media, videos to build authority, or an overall marketing strategy.
+But that shit costs money, you’re done DIYing it all, and Googling “funding for website redesign” isn’t returning great results.
 As a service-based business or startup looking to fund a marketing project, where do you start?

-This article provides tips on how to get funding for your marketing.
-We’ll go over how your goals need to match the mandate of the grant or program, tips to find the ones right for you, examples of grants for funding, and an ever-updating list of Canadian funding resources for you to find the money you need!
+This article provides tips on how to get grants and funding for your marketing.
+We’ll go over how your goals need to match the mandate of the grant or program, tips to find the ones right for you, examples of grants for funding, and an ever-updating list of Canadian marketing grant resources for you to find the money you need!

 Dark-skinned business founder holds up Canadian money with excitement on the left.
 On the right, they are overwhelmed at their desk.